PaddlePaddle/docs/docs/api_guides/low_level/layers/sequence_en.rst

 6. sequence_expand_as
 ---------------------
-This layer takes two LoDTensors of sequences as input and then extends each sequence in the first Tensor to a sequence with the same length as the corresponding one in the second Tensor.
+This layer takes two DenseTensors of sequences as input and then extends each sequence in the first Tensor to a sequence with the same length as the corresponding one in the second Tensor.
-Unlike :code:`sequence_expand` , this layer will strictly extend the sequence in the first LoDTensor to have the same length as the corresponding one in the second LoDTensor.
+Unlike :code:`sequence_expand` , this layer will strictly extend the sequence in the first DenseTensor to have the same length as the corresponding one in the second DenseTensor.
 If it cannot be extended to the same length (for example, the sequence length of the second batch is not an integer multiple of the sequence length of the first batch), an error will be reported.

  Please refer to :ref:`api_fluid_layers_sequence_expand_as`